Hackebein/hackebein.github.io/page/index.md

 Hi, I'm Lars (alias Hackebein), located in Germany.
 Full time nerd, Full stack and DevOps engineer at day, VR addicted at night.
+I love pro active working on automatization and to have fun with what i create.

 I'm engineering and operating e-commerce platforms for more then 12 years.
 I'm currently working on a VPM Mirror and Object Tracking.